 Both of our talks centered on the opportunities for unlocking the power of data by leveraging Virtru’s open TDF technology to enable secure data collaboration between people.
 Individuals and businesses rely on the internet for so many things, which also means that the security mechanisms that are protecting users are becoming more and more important.
 Data must be securely shared and collaborated on in novel ways for innovators to build new disruptive products, conduct large-scale user studies or maintain a competitive position in today’s business environment.

 Other major themes covered during the symposium included the need for more collaboration between technologists, academics and reporters around topics related to privacy.
 Securing and encrypting IoT data networks was also a critical priority identified by both researchers and industry practitioners.

 The mission of USENIX Security and its associated conferences aligns closely with the work we are doing here at Virtru: bridging usable security and privacy with the opportunity to share and collaborate on data with anyone, anywhere.
-As part of this mission, Virtru recently released our SDK and Virtru Developer Hub, allowing anyone to add object-level data protection to existing infrastructure, applications and connected devices with just a few lines of code.
 We look forward to additional opportunities to talk about Virtru at future events.